kjellm/kjellm.github.com/event.markdown

 #### The basics

 At the root there is the Event Store.
-The Event Store holds Event Streams.
-One Event Strem per persisted Aggregate.
+The Event Store holds Event
+Streams: One Event Strem per persisted Aggregate.

 Note: The event store I have implemented here holds the streams purely in memory, but I hope that it is easy to imagine how it can be turned